pingidentity/pdg-sideband-test-environment/README.md

    ```

 2. Wait for the server to start.
 This might take some time (up to 5 minutes on some machines) because the script builds the
-   Docker image, compiles the application, and runs it.
-If the server has started successfully, you should see
+   Docker image and runs it.
+If the server has started successfully, you should see text similar to the following line in
-   text similar to the following line in the console:
+   the console:

    ```
    INFO  [2020-10-07 17:52:11,066] org.eclipse.jetty.server.Server: Started @2109ms